 - The need to pee more often

 - Cuts and bruises that take a long time to heal

 - Tingling or pain in your hands or feet

 Could It Be Low Blood Sugar?

 Hypoglycemia is what you have when the glucose in your body drops to very low levels.
-People with diabetes are most at risk, but other health problems also can cause it.
-They include hepatitis, kidney disorders, and issues with your adrenal or pituitary glands.
+It’s a common concern for people with diabetes, but other health problems can cause it, too.
+They include hepatitis, kidney disorders, and problems with your adrenal or pituitary glands.